 |Home Teachings Other Recommended Books|

-We recommend these books, by non-Aro authors, to anyone learning about Vajrayana Buddhism.
-They are written by teachers whose perspective is similar to that of Aro.
+We recommend these books, authors who are not from the Aro gTér Tradition, to anyone learning about Vajrayana Buddhism.
+They are written by teachers whose perspective is similar to that of the Aro gTér Tradition.
 The best books for beginners are first, with increasingly advanced ones toward the end.

-We have another page featuring books by Aro authors.
+We have another page featuring books by authors from the Aro gTér Tradition.

 Clicking on a title or cover image takes you to a page with a more detailed description and links to buy on-line.